ElBu3no/drawcloud/README.md

 # visualizingcloud
-Some organization diagrams to memorize the structure of the cloud.
+Some diagrams to memorize the structure of the cloud.